 - 1. Turn on your 3rd Wave.
-The OS version number is displayed in the upper right corner of the display. - If your OS is out of date, download the latest version from the URL above and update your instrument using the instructions included with the download.
+The OS version number is displayed in the upper right corner of the display. - 2.
+If your OS is out of date, download the latest version from the Support page of the Groove Synthesis website and update your instrument using the instructions included with the download.